-Jwalamukhi temple is in Himachal Pradesh, it is one of the Shaktipeethas among 51 shaktipeethas present in India.
-Hindus consider the Shaktipeethas as an extremely pious place.
-The Jwalamukhi temple is dedicating to Gwalamukhi, it is located in the south of Kangra valley in the Shivalik range.
-The history of Jwalamukhi temple tells that, once the Mughal Emperor Akbar happened to visit Jwalamukhi temple and tried to do the flame in which he fails.
-Later, Akbar offered a golden umbrella for the goddess.
-While leaving he turned around to look at the umbrella and gets surprising as the umbrella turns into copper.
+The history of the Jwalamukhi temple in the Shivalik Range tells that, once the Mughal Emperor Akbar happened to visit Jwalamukhi temple and tried to do the flame in which he failed.
+Later, Akbar offered a golden umbrella for the Goddess.
+While leaving, he turned around to look at the umbrella and got surprising as the umbrella turned into copper.

-In the year 1809, Maharaja Ranjit Singh visited the Jwalamukhi temple and gave the gilt roof.
-Kharak Singh, son of Ranjit Singh presented a pair of silver plated folding doors.
-In the royal era, the temple was managing by the King of Naudan.
+In 1809, Maharaja Ranjit Singh visited the Jwalamukhi temple and gave the gilt roof.
+Kharak Singh, son of Ranjit Singh, presented a pair of silver-plated folding doors.
+In the royal era, the temple was managed by the King of Naudan.

 Legend of the Jwalamukhi temple:

 To seek protection from the demon, all gods centralized their power, which led to the birth of an Adishakti, the Goddess Sati.
 The Prajapati Daksha raised the girl, and later she married Lord Shiva.

 Once Prajapati Daksha organized a yagna and did not invite Lord Shiva.
 Parvati felt very humiliated by this act of her father and burned herself in the fire of Havankund.
 Lord Shiva enrages and moves around three worlds with Sati’s charred body.